 What I can also say is that I am grateful that I dared to onboard two seasoned and experienced shareholders-capitalist, with one even having maintained high management positions in public companies, because they helped the others and me design a better structure for the company that is a win-win-win for the team, shareholders and the other stakeholders.
 My first design of TDG was in essence too social-capitalistic, because it would have asked too much of shareholders and the team, while also giving me end-responsibility in all areas within all companies for much longer.

-If you are paying attention, the ones who read this blog should not be surprised to hear in the future that there are several different CEO’s within TDG running different companies.
+The ones who read and understand this blog should not be surprised to hear in the future that there are several different CEO’s within TDG running different companies.
 The experience I had showed me that I should not be afraid of delegation and losing control of the vision and mission.
 However, it did show me that the person who takes end-responsibilities within the companies and me need to be on the exact same wave length in regards to among other the long term direction of the company.

 To go back on the topic I started this blog with, to drive change within a startup or scale-up there needs to be one person who could “stop the shenanigans of the majority”, be protective of the vision and have the power to also drive change to project the vision in real life, or drive change within the company to salvage the vision.
 For an established (multinational) the need for such a person may become obsolete, however, I think this is only true when the vision of the company gets integrated within the culture of the company and all new team members will start protecting that vision by themselves.